Sentence Diagramming Worksheets

 Also known as a predicate nominative, it renames the subject or complements the verb.
 Representing structures containing predicate nouns, pictorially, will facilitate its interpretation significantly.

 Objects constitute an integral part of most sentences in English.
-Hence, this sentence diagramming worksheet will elicit how literary order can be varied indefinitely using a single logical relation.
+Hence, this printable sentence diagramming worksheet for grade 5 and grade 6 will elicit how literary order can be varied indefinitely using a single logical relation.

 Diagramming Interrogative sentences will make the students focus on examining the sentence and deal with structural difficulties, thereby helping them come up with solutions aiming at grammatical precision.